 Rob Wells returned to the Law Courts building for the vigil.
 “Hopefully Kyle’s death is not forgotten and such institutional abuse is not repeated,” he said, “and that changes will be made in how Courthouse guards are selected, trained and held accountable.”

 According to Wells, it was not the guards’ job to mete out punishment that day.
 “Their job,” he says, pointing a finger in my direction, “was to protect that teen and escort him to Youth Court.”

-Wells wonders if any of the Courthouse guards was using steroids.
+Wells wondered if any of the Courthouse guards was on steroids.

 He says too many peace officers use steroids, which he claims affects not only their health — but their mood.
 “I’m going to press for random drug testing of peace officers,” he writes in an email on 12 April 2015, “because ‘roid rage in a cop is a threat to public safety.”